275RR-Public/LivingStream-python/README.md

    - Install Python 3.11.9 and check "Add Python to PATH" during installation ([download](https://www.python.org/downloads/release/python-3119/)).
    - Install the Intel RealSense SDK ([download](https://github.com/IntelRealSense/librealsense/releases/tag/v2.56.3)).
    - Verify that your Intel RealSense D435i camera is connected via a USB 3.1 Gen 1 or better port.
-   - Note: You can verify the camera is working by using the RealSense Viewer.
+   - Note: You can verify the camera is working by using the RealSense Viewer that is provided in the RealSense SDK.
 After launching, click "Stereo Module" and "RGB Camera" to ON.
 You must close this app before proceeding any further.

 2. **Launch `RUN.bat`**:
    - Navigate to the LivingStream-python directory in File Explorer.